msfoote/audiobook-calibre-prep/README.md

 >Zip_Files.py -d="`Some Directory`"

 The script will ZIP up the contents of each directory and then delete the subdirectory.
 You will be left with initially specified directory containing a number of ZIP files.
 These you can then upload into Calibre to be shared how you wish.
 I currently use [Calibre-Web](https://github.com/janeczku/calibre-web)

+### `ZIP.bat.example`

+This example file should be copied as `<Filename>.bat`.
+Upon modifying the text of the batch file you can run this program with a double click.